 In order to discharge the pre-commencement planning condition 11, on behalf of NHS Wales, WSP is carrying out monitoring in the study area using Zephyr and DM11 Pro continuous monitors.
 The air quality monitoring within the study area is being undertaken to ensure that dust and vehicle exhaust emissions from construction traffic are monitored and effectively managed.
-This report provides a summary of the monitoring data for September 2023.
+This report provides a summary of the monitoring data for February 2024.

-Concentrations of particulate matter (PM{10} and $PM{2.5}$) and Nitrogen Dioxide (NO_2) are being continuously monitored at four locations within the study area (See Figure 1).
-There are two monitors continuously sampling for NO_2 , PM{10} and $PM{2.5}$ (Zephyr monitors) located close to the Hollybush Estate site and close to the construction site entrance.
-There are also dedicated PM{10} and $PM{2.5}$ monitors (DM11 Pro) located outside 19 Park Road and at a location On-site.
+Historically, concentrations of particulate matter (PM10 and PM{2.5}) and Nitrogen Dioxide (NO2) have been continuously monitored at four locations within the study area (See Figure 1).
+Two monitors have been continuously sampling for NO2, PM10 and PM{2.5} using Zephyr monitors located close to the Hollybush Estate site and close to the construction site entrance.
+There have also been dedicated PM10 and PM{2.5} monitors (DM11 Pro) located outside 19 Park Road and at a location On-site, however, power to the On-Site monitor was removed in October 2023 and no suitable alternative location has yet been identified.